credativ/plutono/docs/sources/variables/variable-types/global-variables.md

 +++
 title = "Global variables"
-keywords = ["grafana", "templating", "documentation", "guide", "template", "variable", "global", "standard"] aliases = ["/docs/grafana/latest/variables/global-variables.md"] weight = 900
+keywords = ["plutono", "templating", "documentation", "guide", "template", "variable", "global", "standard"] aliases = ["/docs/plutono/latest/variables/global-variables.md"] weight = 900
 +++

 # Global variables

-Grafana has global built-in variables that can be used in expressions in the query editor.
+Plutono has global built-in variables that can be used in expressions in the query editor.
 This topic lists them in alphabetical order and defines them.
 These variables are useful in queries, dashboard links, panel links, and data links.

 ## $__dashboard

-> Only available in Grafana v6.7+.
-In Grafana 7.1, the variable changed from showing the UID of the current dashboard to the name of the current dashboard.
+> Only available in Plutono v6.7+.
+In Plutono 7.1, the variable changed from showing the UID of the current dashboard to the name of the current dashboard.

 This variable is the name of the current dashboard.

 ## $__from and $__to

-Grafana has two built in time range variables: `$__from` and `$__to`.
+Plutono has two built in time range variables: `$__from` and `$__to`.
 They are currently always interpolated as epoch milliseconds by default but you can control date formatting.

 > This special formatting syntax is only available in Grafan a 7.1.2+